Boyle-Lab/OnRamp-Web-App/README.md

 7. Log in ot the docker container as root and fire up the server.
 ```
-$ docker exec -it cgimp bash
+$ docker exec -it bulk_plasmid_seq_web bash
 root@be51d9bd99b2:/$ cd home/node/bulk_plasmid_seq_web
 root@be51d9bd99b2:/$ npm start
 ```

 8. Open a web browser and go to the address:port you configured in step 4.
-Note that the browser will take more time to load the first time it is accessed because the data must be indexed for the search engine.
-Subsequent loads will be faster.

-Note: If you run into browser errors (timeouts, etc.), or if search facets fail to appear, waiting a few minutes and reloading the page usually fixes things.
-If errors persist, try restarting the server (step 7).

 ## Citation